MarioSimou/Information-Retrieval-IR-/README.md

 **TextPreprocessing.py**
  A hardcoded script that was used to perform the steps of:
- i) tokenisation
+ -tokenisation
- ii) stop words removal
+ -stop words removal
- iii)case folding
+ -case folding

  ----------------------------------------------------------------------------------------------------------------------------------